 Welcome to the Oasis, A James Halliday Production

 So, the idea of James Halliday, creator of The Oasis in Ready Player One, has all the characteristics of a believable self-made cult icon.
-He’s this master of lore, cinema, music, tv, pop culture, technology, games; an archetype for the late 20th century slipping over into the 21st.
+He’s this master of lore, cinema, music, tv, pop culture, technology, and games; an archetype for the late 20th century slipping over into the 21st.
 I too, take a stab at trivia and dreams, but I couldn’t tell you how to play Joust.

 I’m not even really sure if these things are necessary to be the version of James Halliday that I want to be.
 If you read the book, you might also realize that Halliday is kind of a nutjob.
 Ah, the liberation of writing about fictional characters.